MrYsLab/python_banyan/docs/examples_intro.md

 ```

 ### connect_time
-This parameter allows for the connection between the component and Backplane to complete.
+This parameter allows for the connection between the component and backplane to complete.
 It prevents race conditions between trying to publish a message before the connection
 has been established.

-    85	        :param connect_time: a short delay to allow the component to connect to the Backplane
+    85	        :param connect_time: a short delay to allow the component to connect to the backplane

 The actual class code for the method follows the parameter documentation strings.